Mutual Agreement Procedures

 Austria’s treaty policy with respect to the MAP is to closely follow the OECD Model Tax Convention in its negotiation of DTCs.
 All DTCs concluded by Austria contain a MAP provision patterned after the Model Convention.
-In some cases, they also contain arbitration clauses which permit the binding resolution of a dispute despite an inability of the States and Jurisdictions involved to reach a mutual agreement (see Annex 3 to the MAP Guidance (PDF, 981 KB) issued by the Austrian Ministry of Finance).
+In some cases, they also contain arbitration clauses which permit the binding resolution of a dispute despite an inability of the States and Jurisdictions involved to reach a mutual agreement (see Annex 3 to the MAP Guidance (PDF, 1 MB) issued by the Austrian Ministry of Finance).

 EU Arbitration Convention

 The EU Member States have concluded an Arbitration Convention, which only applies to transfer pricing disputes.
 If a MAP does not lead to an agreement fully eliminating the taxation not in accordance with the Convention within two years of the (full and detailed) submission of the case to one of the competent authorities of the States or Jurisdictions involved, then the competent authorities are required to set up an advisory commission which will issue an opinion on the resolution of the dispute.
 The two-year deadline can be postponed with the agreement of the taxpayer(s).